John Thomas Jones: Malta, Naples, Sicily

 On 1 March 1805 Jones was promoted second captain, and soon after embarked at Portsmouth with the expedition under Sir James Craig.
 After some months' cruising the troops were disembarked in July at Malta, where Jones did garrison duty till the autumn.
 He then accompanied the expedition to Naples, and was detached with the commanding engineer to Calabria to retrench a position at Sapri for covering a re-embarkation.
 From Naples the troops sailed for Sicily, and, on the dethronement of the king, garrisoned Messina and Milazzo.
 Jones was employed under Major Lefebure in constructing works of defence.
 In the spring of 1806 Jones reported, under confidential instructions from the king of Naples, on the forts, harbours, and military condition of Sicily.
 His work was appreciated by the Neapolitan government, and was commended by Sir John Moore.
 In June 1806 Jones embarked at Messina with a force under Sir John Stuart, which landed in the bay of St. Euphemia.
 He was present at the battle of Maida, and marched with an advanced corps under General Oswald to sweep off the French detachments between Monteleone and Reggio, and to reduce Scylla Castle.
 The castle was so ably defended that its capture required all the formalities of a siege.
 Jones directed the attack with much credit, and after the capture of the castle persuaded Stuart to retain and strengthen it instead of blowing it up.
 Jones carried out this work so successfully that it was held until February 1808, proving during that time an invincible bar to the invasion of Sicily.
 When it was reduced to ruins by the French, the garrison was withdrawn in boats, without the loss of a single man, by means of a covered gallery constructed by Jones.
-Jones always considered the retention of Scylla the most meritorious effort of his professional life.
+Jones always held the retention of Scylla to be the most meritorious effort of his professional life.
 In December 1806 Jones returned to England, visiting Algiers on the way, and on 1 January 1807 was appointed adjutant at Woolwich (the headquarters) of the royal military artificers.
 The increasing demand of the war necessitated the augmentation of the local and independent companies of engineer workmen, and Jones was occupied till the following year in reorganising them into one regular corps.